 (h) to the term “penalty unit” is to be treated as a reference to the sum of $110.

-[Rule 13 amended in Gazette 26 Mar 2004 p.
+[Rule 13 amended: Gazette 26 Mar 2004 p.
 1053-5.]

 13A.
 Specific Family Law Rules that are adopted and applied in a modified form

-(1) A Family Law Rule that is adopted and applied in a subrule of this Rule is adopted and applied in accordance with that subrule.
+(1) A Family Law Rule that is adopted and applied in a subrule of this rule is adopted and applied in accordance with that subrule.

 (2) Family Law Rule 2.02(1) is to be treated as providing that a person who applies for financial orders under Part 5A of the Act must at the same time as filing the documents specified in the Table to the rule, file an affidavit that states the facts necessary to determine whether the Court has jurisdiction.